 - 见面 (jiàn miàn) - To meet (face to face)

-- 再见 (zàijiàn) - Goodbye (literally "see you again")
+- 再见 (zàijiàn) - Goodbye (literally: "see you again")

-- 看见 (kànjiàn) - To see (something or someone)
+- 看见 (kànjiàn) - To see (Action "Kàn" + Result "Jiàn")

 In Context:

-2. 知道 (zhīdào) vs 认识 (rènshi): Understanding Knowledge
+2. 知道 (zhīdào) vs. 认识 (rènshi): Facts vs. Familiarity

-知道 (zhīdào): Factual Knowledge
+知道 (zhīdào): Knowing Facts

 Key Points:

-- Used for factual knowledge or awareness
+- Used for factual knowledge (who, what, where, why).

 In Context:

-认识 (rènshi): Familiarity and Recognition
+认识 (rènshi): Personal Familiarity

 Key Points: